Ahiya1/a2s2/keen/docs/AGENT_INSTRUCTIONS/PHASE_2_API_GATEWAY.md

 **CRITICAL:** The API Gateway is the **ONLY** layer that knows about:
 - User authentication and sessions
-- Credit balances and billing
+- Credit balances and billing (5x markup)
-- Rate limiting and quotas
+- Rate limiting and quotas (admin exemptions)
-- Multi-tenant concerns
+- Multi-tenant concerns and user isolation
 - Business logic and commercial aspects
+- Admin privileges and unlimited access

 Agents receive **sanitized requests** with:
 - Clean vision/instructions
 - Isolated workspace paths
 - Pure development context
 - No business metadata
+- No indication of admin vs regular users

 ```typescript
 // BAD: Agent sees business logic